Dre Campbell Farm

 3. Lemongrass

 This perennial grass grows well in warm climates.
-Crush the leaves to release the oil, which you can rub on your skin to keep away mosquitoes.
+Crush the leaves to release the oil, which you can rub onto your skin to repel mosquitoes.

 Purchase lemongrass seeds online.